Gnoztis/curlmyip/README.md

 # What is my IP address? (curlmyip)

-Use curlmyip.ru for get IP
+Use curlmyip.ru for get IT!